derailed-dash/demo-lz-docs/README.md

 This is the documentation repo for Landing Zone Docs Demo.
 Here you will find:

-- Content for the portal site itself
+- Content for the site itself
 - Instructions on how to modify the content
 - An overview of the CI/CD pipeline that builds the site